 The New Hampshire Fish and Game Department recommended that NEPCO be required to stabilize bank conditions within the impoundment area.
 The Department contends that fluctuation of the reservoir level has caused serious bank erosion and resultant siltation in the Connecticut River.
 Intervenors, including For Lands' Sake, have also raised this issue.
+Over

-Over 100 protests 8 to the issuance of a long-term license to NEPCO, prior to completion of the U.S. Army Corps of Engineers study, have been received on the subject of erosion.
+100 protests 8/ to the issuance of a long-term license to NEPCO, prior to completion of the U.S. Army Corps of Engineers study, have been received on the subject of erosion.

 We addressed this matter in our earlier "Order Approving Settlement Agreement Concerning Fish Passage Facilities..."
-There, we recognized that the Corps of Engineers was conducting a study of the Connecticut River to determine the causes of erosion, problem areas and methods to reduce erosion.
+9/ There, we recognized that the Corps of Engineers was conducting a study of the Connecticut River to determine the causes of erosion, problem areas, and methods to reduce erosion.
 In our order we denied For Lands' Sake's motion that we not issue a license for the Wilder Project until the erosion study was complete and the findings were reviewed.
 We found that standard license Article 19 and, if necessary, special articles could retain ample means for us to address any erosion problems the Corps' study might establish.

 The Corps' final report on its erosion study is not yet available.
-Special Article 38 of the license we recently issued for Project No. 1904 already requires NEPCO to file a copy of the Corps' report within 30 days after it is issued.
-If the Corps' report identifies erosion problems associated with Project No. 1892, we shall then entertain, on our own motion or the motion of others, the question of what mitigative measures might be appropriate.
+10/ Special Article 38 of the license we recently issued for Project No. 1904 already requires NEPCO to file a copy of the Corps' report within 30 days after it is issued.